 Get your shovels and scoops ready, because Sport et Loisir de l’île de Montréal (SLIM) is once again inviting everyone to have fun and stay active outdoors by participating in this year’s Snow Castle Challenge.

 Since 2014, the goal of this challenge is to develop an interest in physical activity and healthy lifestyles among children and families across Quebec.
-Last winter, more than 1,000 snow castles built by families and friends, schools, childcare centres, and organizations across the province were entered in the snow castle contest.
+In 2019, more than 1,000 snow castles built by families and friends, schools, childcare centres, and organizations across the province were entered in the snow castle contest.
 This winter, the challenge is a particularly welcome way to alleviate stress, breathe in some fresh air, and get kids moving outdoors.

 Show your creativity